 To date Canada has developed an emerging map of the Canadian farm to school landscape, released a handful of peer reviewed journal articles about various aspects of farm to school plus some grey literature as documented in Benefits of Farm to School: Evidence in Canada.
 We have also articulated emerging empirical evidence of how farm to school initiatives in Canada align with the new Canada’s Food Guide.

-Given Canada’s unique context, there would be great benefit from the development of an Evaluation Framework for Farm to School in Canada to enable practitioners, researchers and policy makers to better articulate, track, measure and communicate the impacts of the farm to school approach.
+Given Canada’s unique context F2CC has seen that; there would be great benefit from the development of an Evaluation Framework for Farm to School in Canada to enable practitioners, researchers and policy makers to better articulate, track, measure and communicate the impacts of the farm to school approach.

 The development of this evaluation framework has been an initiative of the Farm to School: Canada Digs In! partnership: